adejimmy/assignsurvivor/README.md

 6)To get all infected survivors, its a get request no body http://localhost:8080/survivors/allinfected

 6)To get all uninfected survivors, its a get request no body http://localhost:8080/survivors/allnotinfected

+7)To get all robots, its a get request no request body, http://localhost:8080/survivors/getrobots